 For gaming, you are better off removing bottlenecks from your system than spending a price premium for DDR5.
 For example, allocate the budget towards your graphics card than spending extra bucks on RAM.

 On the productivity side, you do get improvements in Video and Photo editing.
-It’s only been less than 2 years since DDR5 became mainstream, so we can still consider it in its infancy.
+It’s only been less than two years since DDR5 became mainstream, so we can still consider it in its infancy.
 With time, developers can leverage the extra bandwidth DDR5 provides and optimize the applications.

 Frequently Asked Questions